Esri/calcite-ui-icons/README.md

 Then:

-* To create XCode image sets (for use with iOS, macOS, iPadOS) with a default size:
+* To create Xcode image sets (for use with iOS, macOS, iPadOS) with a default size:

     ```sh
     npm run convert-all-ios
     ```

-* To create XCode image sets with a specified size (e.g. 44x44):
+* To create Xcode image sets with a specified size (e.g. 44x44):

     ```sh
     npm run convert-all-ios:size 44